Red Steel 2: Future

 In April 2010, a French website spread a rumor that a sequel was in development, according to a Nintendo magazine.
+According to the rumor, the game would make use of the now-cancelled Wii Vitality Sensor, and a further rumor claimed that the game would also be Wii exclusive as before.
 Vandenberghe expressed interest in making the sequel and previously floated the possibility of bringing the Red Steel series to the PlayStation 3 and Xbox 360 when motion-control add-ons for those consoles, the PlayStation Move and Xbox Kinect respectively, were announced during Red Steel 2's development, but ultimately concluded that the current state of the motion control market does not yet justify continuing the series.
-There were rumors at the time that such sequel would likely be a Wii exclusive and make use of the Wii Vitality Sensor, and he confirmed that he wanted to take advantage of the eventually-cancelled accessory if a third game were to be made.
+He then confirmed that he wanted to take advantage of the eventually-cancelled accessory if a third game were to be made.
 There has been no further word on the possibility of a sequel after Nintendo shifted focus towards subsequent successors of the Wii.